F0RTRE55/BFC/README.md

   <img src="https://lh6.googleusercontent.com/RMQ685oE1KNXtYFycDT8TXQ2h-E4pytpEjyQn6KkJO24BlSbD-LkGOoSz-3K-fYbku0_jwPXmZiVPcFrMjNatgI=w16383"/>
  </p>

 Biofoundry Palette is a python-based planning-assistance software for synthetic biology applications in an automated workflow and biofoundry facilities, enabling automated high-throughput experiments.
 The program in this repository is for liquid handler-based experimentation and operation in the biofoundry workflow.
+Step 6~11 is still undergoing in volume and positional optimization.
+Further update will be uploaded as soon as possible.
+If you want to get new on the update, please contact the [BioFoundry Research Center](https://swb.skku.edu/BioFoundryRC/index.do).

 ## Installation and Execution
 Biofoundry Palette Program does not require any additional installation.
-In order to execute the file, a please click BFP.exe **Operation Instruction**
+In order to execute the file, a please click BFP.exe

+**Operation Instruction**
 -OPERATOR: place the name of the person running the machine
 - CLIENT: place the name of the customer